ericjang/ericjang.github.io/_posts/2022-03-21-leaving-google-brain.markdown

 I spent 5.75 wonderful years (2097 days) on the Robotics team as my first job out of university.
 I wanted to extend my deepest gratitude to the colleagues and mentors who have taught me so much during my time at Google.
 Despite me not having a PhD, they took a chance on me and invested in my research career.
 I’m extremely proud of the technical (research and infra) and non-technical things (people skills) I worked on in my time there.

 What’s next?
 I don’t have anything lined up yet, so please reach out if you'd like to work with me or offer career advice.
 Here is [my resume](/resume).
-I'm leaning towards starting my own company, but I'm also open to joining an existing one if there is a better opportunity there.
+I'm leaning towards starting my own company, but I'm open-minded and will join an existing company if it makes sense.

 One more thing - thank you to all my readers who have followed my writing over the years.
 Whatever I do next, I intend to continue sharing interesting things I’m learning and thinking about.
+You can subscribe to this blog via [RSS](/feed.xml) or [email](https://feedburner.google.com/fb/a/mailverify?uri=evjang/tnsT&loc=en_US).

 Sincerely,